The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/jackson-ms-6352-ridgewood-court-rd.md

 latitudeLongitude = ["32.39561642","-90.13887153"]
 +++

-***6352 Ridgewood Court Rd, Store #3011*** is a *Chuck E. Cheese's* that opened in June of 2009 with a {{< wiki-link "Studio C Beta" >}}, and still open to this day with the 2.0 remodel.
-This is a franchised relocation from {{< wiki-link "Jackson, MS (5465 I-55)" >}} to Jackson, MS (6352 Ridgewood Court Rd).
+***6352 Ridgewood Court Rd, Store #3011*** is a *Chuck E. Cheese's* that opened in June of 2009 with a [Studio C Beta], and still open to this day with the 2.0 remodel.
+This is a franchised relocation from [Jackson, MS (5465 I-55)] to Jackson, MS (6352 Ridgewood Court Rd).

 ## Stages

-This location was the second to last Studio C Beta to be installed with a {{< wiki-link "Chuck E Cheese 32m (Animatronic)" >}} and was also speculated to have the oldest Studio C Animatronic on a Studio C Beta.
+This location was the second to last Studio C Beta to be installed with a [Chuck E Cheese 32m (Animatronic)] and was also speculated to have the oldest Studio C Animatronic on a Studio C Beta.
 The Chuck E. Cheese Animatronic was installed incorrectly with many movements reversed or hooked up to the wrong valve, making the eyelids being stuck upwards and for the head to be stuck tilted for years.
 The Show itself was updated at some point from 2017 to 2020 to have LED lighting; at the same time, new fur arms, jeans, feet, and small miscellaneous repairs for the Chuck E. Animatronic.

 | Stage                    | Installed | Removed      |
 |--------------------------|-----------|--------------|